Elbsides/www/2023/team.markdown

 ## David

+David is an independent software developer, penetration tester and IT consultant.
+He likes to build software, analyze systems and troubleshoot weird computer problems.
+When not in front of a screen he enjoys a good physical challenge, doing various kinds of sports.

 ## Fabian

 Fabian currently works as an embedded software engineer for a small company in Northern Germany.
 He was working as a financial consultant when his fascination for technology led him back to school to study electrical engineering and digital systems.
-During his bachelors and masters theses he was able to get deep into the weeds of reverse engineering and secure code as part of the vulnerability analysis department at NXP.
-Whenever he is isn't sitting in front of a keyboard, he enjoys playing music and sports outdoors.
+During his bachelors and master’s thesis he was able to get deep into the weeds of reverse engineering and secure code as part of the vulnerability analysis department at NXP.
+Whenever he isn't sitting in front of a keyboard, he enjoys playing music and sports outdoors.